ashwini-kr-sharma/chipatac2020/02_ATAC_ReadQC.md

 - Line 1 beginning with a `@` character represents a sequence identifier.
 In this identifier, each value separated by a `:` represents an information about the read.
 Depending on the sequencing platform, this may vary.
 You can find more detailed information [here](https://en.wikipedia.org/wiki/FASTQ_format).
 - Line 2 consists of the actual sequence reads.
-- Line 3 beginning with a `+` character can have the same information as Line 1, be empty or some additional description of the reads.
+- Line 3 beginning with a `+` character can have the same information as Line 1, be empty or may have some additional description of the reads.
 - Line 4 encodes the quality values for the nucleotides in Line 2.
 It, thus will have same number of letter as Line 2.

 > Do you know the difference between `fast[q]` and `fast[a]` file formats ? see [`here`](https://en.wikipedia.org/wiki/FASTA_format)